edumena18/edumena18/README.md

 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__

   * Able to create test cases focoused on details that make the difference at end.
   * Able to creat clear bug reports to give a better understanding of the issues to the developers.
   * Able to initiate manual testing based on experience gained as a junior, but eager to learn from experts.

 __Ability to work as part of a team__

-  *Ability to work as a part of that team.
-I understand the work that others in my team do and how it impacts my own.
-This understanding    helps me to keep motivated to achieve the business' goal.
-Also help my teammates when they are under stress—or delegate tasks to them    when I have a high workload—to retain quality standards.
+  *I understand the work that others in my team do and how it impacts my own.
+  *This understanding help me to keep motivated to achieve the business' goal.
+  *Also help my teammates when they are under stress—or delegate tasks to them when I have a high workload—to retain quality standards.

 __Stay focused__

   *Keeping my mind focused on my work, I can do more under quality standards.

 __Take control of my work__

   *Taking control of my work help me feel more responsible and confident in doing it more efficiently.

 __SQL databases__

   * FAmiliar with the SQL fundamentals
   * Able to interact with tables using comands: SELECT, WHERE, LIKE, AND, OR, ORDER BY, etc.